 Instead of rejoicing in the realisation that through thoughts alone they are able to become the masters of their own universe, some people learn about the law of attraction and become terrified that they will have to control every thought that they have or risk a bad thought becoming a reality.

-A fleeting, unchecked thought will result in nothing.
-However, it is the all-consuming thoughts that you spend time pondering and feeling strongly about that will come into effect.
+A fleeting, unchecked thought can result in nothing.
+However, it is the all-consuming thoughts that you spend time pondering and feeling strongly about that should come into effect.